Emma Frost: Giant-Size X-Men: Jean Grey and Emma Frost - 2020

 According to Diamond Comic Distributors, Giant Size X-Men: Jean Grey and Emma Frost #1 was the 5th best selling comic book in February 2020.
 Giant Size X-Men: Jean Grey and Emma Frost #1 was the 26th best selling comic book in 2020.

-Mike Fugere of CBR.com called Giant Size X-Men: Jean Grey and Emma Frost #1 "another arcane, beautiful chapter to the Dawn of X era," writing, "Giant-Size X-Men: Jean Grey and Emma Frost #1 is an obvious tribute to an issue of Grant Morrison and Frank Quitely's iconic run on New X-Men, but its tone is far less psychedelic and far more ethereal.
+Mike Fugere of Comic Book Resources called Giant Size X-Men: Jean Grey and Emma Frost #1 "another arcane, beautiful chapter to the Dawn of X era," writing, "Giant-Size X-Men: Jean Grey and Emma Frost #1 is an obvious tribute to an issue of Grant Morrison and Frank Quitely's iconic run on New X-Men, but its tone is far less psychedelic and far more ethereal.
 There is a sense of peace throughout Storm's mind, despite the horrific revelation that's discovered by the end of the issue.
 How the various emotional avatars within our Omega-Level mutant's mind interact with Jean and Emma are probably the most compelling part of this issue from a storytelling standpoint.
 It does a wonderful job at expressing emotions that are not always openly expressed between characters with conflicting ideologies with humor and a wonderful sense of whimsy."
-Matthew Aguilar of Comicbook.com stated, "This story is a joy from beginning to end, but it also subtly hints at larger ramifications for not only Storm but every other mutant on the planet.
+Matthew Aguilar of ComicBook.com stated, "This story is a joy from beginning to end, but it also subtly hints at larger ramifications for not only Storm but every other mutant on the planet.
 Macro-level ideas regarding the soul, mutant resurrection, and the state of the mind are all explored in one way or another—anchored by the imminent danger to one of the X-Men's most iconic faces, and it makes for one very compelling mix.
 Whether you're looking for an entertaining adventure between two of your X-Men favorites, a thoughtful and action-packed journey through the mind, or another step forward in the evolution fo [sic] the X-Men, you'll find all of it in Giant Size X-Men: Jean Grey and Emma Frost #1.
 It is one of the most stunning one-shots on the market today.
 In short, don't miss out on this issue; you'll regret it."

 Other versions

-In addition to her mainstream incarnation, Emma Frost has been depicted in other fictional universes.

 Age of Apocalypse

-In the "Age of Apocalypse" storyline, Emma Frost never joined the Hellfire Club and is a member of the Human High Council.
+An alternate version of Emma Frost appears in the Age of Apocalypse storyline.
+She never joined the Hellfire Club and is a member of the Human High Council.
 She had the portions of her brain that granted her telepathy removed to join the ranks of the council.

 It has since been revealed by Doom that the lobotomy only temporarily removed Emma's powers and it was a matter of time before Emma recovered her telepathy once again.
 When her powers returned, she joined Weapon Omega's reign, and has since been named Queen of Latveria.